By Scott Haughton, COO, Envestors.

 By understanding the five whys, and taking action on the three hows, you will build a great relationship with your investors and keep them on your side and rooting for you through the tough times and the good times.

 About the Author

 Scott Haughton is COO of Envestors.
 Envestors is a fintech company that connects investors and scale-up companies.
 With their fundraising platform Envestry for Scale-ups, companies get a personalised site to promote deals, raise finance and engage with their investors 24 hours a day, 365 days a year.
-They’ve raised £100m+ for over 200 companies through their own private investor network.
+They have raised £100m+ for over 200 companies through their own private investor network.
 Founded in 2004, Envestors is regulated by the FCA and has offices in the UK, the Channel Islands, the UAE and strategic partners across China. www.envestors.co.uk